DeveloperLx/LxLabel/README.md

 # LxLabel
     An evolutional label inherited from UILabel.
-It can generate a large number of effect, and simple properties to set.
+It can generate a large number of effect, and use simple properties to set.
 Usage
 ----------
     LxLabel * label = [[LxLabel alloc]initWithFrame:CGRectMake(20, 120, 200, 300)];